rafaelespinoza/logg/README.md

 These top-level fields may or may not be present, depending on configuration and how the event is emitted:
-- `error`: string, an error message. only when the event is emitted with an Error level.
+- `error`: string, an error message.
+Only when the event is emitted with an Error level.
-- `version`: map[string]string, optional versioning metadata from your application. will only be present when this data is passed in to the `Configure` function.
+- `version`: map[string]string, optional versioning metadata from your application.
+Will only be present when this data is passed in to the `Configure` function.
+- `data`: map[string]interface{}, event-specific fields.
+Only present when an event emitter is constructed with fields via the `New` function and/or is passed something to its `WithData` method.

 ### Example events